asheone/Data-Science-Project-1/README.md

-# Data Science Project 1
+# This is how 5 years of Elon Musk's tweets look like - part 1

 <h2> Motivation </h2>